oist/optinist/docs/utils/tutorials.md

 <img width="200px" src="../_static/tutorials/fig12_cancel.png" alt="Whole" />
 </p>

-SNAKEMAKE and NWB SETTING buttons are for parameters for snakemake and nwb.
+SNAKEMAKE and NWB SETTING buttons are for parameters for snakemake and output NWB file.
 The pipeline construction of Optinist is based on snakemake (ref), which is the pipeline controlling tool for python scripts.
 The SNAKEMAKE parameter setting is [here](#snakemake-settings).

 <br>